SkillsBench: Benchmarking How Well Agent Skills Work Across Diverse Tasks

 \section{Task-Level Results}

-\autoref{fig:heatmap-with}, \autoref{fig:heatmap-no}, and \autoref{fig:heatmap-uplift} show the task-level pass rates per model across all 84 evaluated tasks.
-Results are averaged over 5 trials per task-model-condition combination.
+\autoref{fig:heatmap-with}, \autoref{fig:heatmap-no}, and \autoref{fig:heatmap-uplift} show the task-level pass rates per model across all 87 tasks.
+Results use the same fixed three-trial denominator as \autoref{tab:main-results}.
 Tasks (rows) are sorted by average with-Skills pass rate; models (columns) are sorted by aggregate with-Skills score.